chili-publish/grafx-documentation/docs/GraFx-Publisher/guides/templates/first-smart-template/index.md

 - Convert an existing Adobe InDesign document
 - Add Business logic
-- Lock down the UI for end users
+- Define end user experience
 - Publish link

 With a CHILI GraFx subscription, you can follow along.